vanessa-cl/advice-generator/README.md

 #### Performance

-- **Score: 89**
+- **Score: 100**
 - **Description:** The performance score reflects how quickly the application loads and responds to user interactions.
-A score of 89 indicates solid performance, but there is room for optimizations to further enhance speed.
+A score of 100 indicates excellent performance, meaning that the application is fast and efficient.

 #### Accessibility